VIGNESHVARA2004/Tela-Social-Media-App/README.md

 ## Features

+- **Follow Others:** Connect with friends and stay updated on their posts.
-- Follow other users.
+- **Messaging:** Send direct messages to other users.
-- Send and receive messages.
-- Post content and receive notifications.
-- Explore user profiles.
+- **Post Content:** Share photos and videos with your followers.
+- **Notifications:** Receive real-time notifications for activity on your account.
+- **Profiles:** View and customize your own profile and explore others.
+- **Interactions:** Like and comment on posts to engage with content.

 ## Contributing